k2view-academy/K2View-Academy/articles/TDM/tdm_gui/10_environment_roles_tab.md

 #### Number of Entities

-- TDM V9.3.0 introduces the option to grant **Unlimited entities** permission.
+- TDM V9.3.0 introduces the option to grant permission for **Unlimited entities**.
 This feature allows users to process all entities that match the selected criteria in a task.

-- The permission set can support one of the following options: allow processing an unlimited number of entities in a task, or limit the user to a maximum number of entities per task.
+- The permission set can support one of the following options: allow processing an unlimited number of entities per task, or limit the user to a maximum number of entities per task.

 - The **Maximum number of entities** field is populated if the Unlimited entities is cleared and indicates the maximum number of entities processed by a task.
 This number must be set for each access type.
 The Number of Entities is set on both **Read** and **Write** access types.
 A different number of entities can be set for each access type.